What is happening in the ocean?

 But our world is a water world.
 The ocean covers 70% of Earth's surface.
-The average depth of the ocean is 2 or 3 miles.
+The average depth of the ocean is about 2.7 miles.
 In some places, the ocean is deeper than the tallest mountains are high!
 The ocean contains about 97% of all the water on Earth.

 The ocean plays a starring role in whatever happens with the environment.
 One big part of its role is to soak up energy (heat) and distribute it more evenly around the Earth.
 Another part is to soak up CO2.

 How can a water balloon teach us about climate change?
 Watch this video and find out.